mishgon/diffusionGPT/README.md

 # diffusionGPT

-This project is a fork of famous [nanoGPT](https://github.com/karpathy/nanoGPT), which adds implementation of diffusion languauge models.
+This project is a fork of famous [nanoGPT](https://github.com/karpathy/nanoGPT) with implementation of diffusion language models added.

 ## install